 San Antonio, TX 78259

-Can I buy one of your buttons, t-shirts, bracelets, or other merchandise?
+Can I buy one of your buttons, t-shirts, leggings, socks, or other merchandise?

 Yes.
 Although the Athena Locket has been discontinued, you can purchase any of the other items from my Katasteema Store here.

 Where does the inspiration from your books come from?

 The inspiration for The Gatekeeper's Saga came from a movie starring Brad Pitt and Anthony Hopkins called Meet Joe Black.
 In this movie, Death wants a chance to see what life is like, so he takes over the body of a recently deceased man (Brad Pitt) and enlists the help of a very successful man who's about to die (Anthony Hopkins).
 This movie left me with a lot of unanswered questions, and I began to wonder what it would have been like if Death had been based on Thanatos.
 Then my imagination went wild, and my saga was born.

 The inspiration for The Purgatorium came from a 1970's novel by John Fowles called The Magus.
 Just like the Brad Pitt movie, this book left me with a lot of questions.
 As much as I loved the novel, it gave me more questions than answers.
 As I wondered how I would answer those questions, my idea for The Purgatorium developed.
 Because it was so different from everything else I was writing, I put it on a back burner.
 Then a boy in my community committed suicide, and I felt like this story had to be told, because it deals with a girl who feels responsible for her sister's death, and she thinks suicide is the only way.

 The idea for The Vampires of Athens series came from a dream.
 A sexy vampire bit me, but it wasn't enough to turn me, and yet for one night, I had his powers of flight, speed, invisibility, x-ray vision, mind control, and mind reading!
 It was an amazing dream, so, of course, I had to write about it.